 Facts of the Case

 Russel1 and Lilia Graves divorced in 2010.
 At the time, her contacts with the children were already limited because of domestic violence.
 The court gave Lilia only limited, supervised parenting time with the couple’s two minor children.
-It found that she had not received much benefit from anger management classes and had refused to complete the mental health evaluation the court had ordered.
+It found that she had not received many benefits from anger management classes and had refused to complete the mental health evaluation the court had ordered.

 In February 2013, Lilia, through her attorney, Anthony Guajardo, asked the court to modify the parenting time order.
 She claimed she had proven herself to be a responsible parent.
 The court set a hearing date and also ordered that Lilia get a psychological evaluation by Dr. Joy, Ph.D.

 Russell objected, arguing that the evaluation was not complete.
-The court ordered Lilia to complete an examination by Dr. Leo Munoz.
+The court issued an order for Lilia to finish an examination by Dr. Leo Munoz.
 He recommended that the supervised parenting continue.
 Russell asked the court to dismiss the petition, arguing that Lilia failed to show a substantial and continuing change in circumstances.
 The court denied this and held the hearing.
-However, after the hearing the court denied Lilia’s petition to change parenting time.
+However, after the hearing, the court denied Lilia’s petition to change parenting time.
 It found that Lilia had failed to show the necessary change of circumstances.
 It awarded Russell his attorneys’ fees and costs.

 Russell’s attorney argued that Lilia’s lawyer, Anthony Guajardo, should bear the costs as a sanction under Arizona Rule of Family Law Procedure 71(A).
-Russell pointed out to the court that Guajardo hadn’t filed a prehearing statement, submited any exhibits, or prepared for the modification hearing.
+Russell pointed out to the court that Guajardo hadn’t filed a prehearing statement, submitted any exhibits, or prepared for the modification hearing.
 Guajardo objected to the requested sanctions, arguing his actions did not impact Russell.
-The court ordered Guajardo to pay for Russell’s fees and costs as a sanction.
-It entered a judgment against Guajardo in the amount of $7,536.61.
+The court issues an order that Guajardo pays Russell’s fees and costs as a penalty.
+It entered a judgment against Guajardo for $7,536.61.
 Guajardo appealed.

 Arizona Law Authorizes Sanctions Against an Attorney